IRS Form 6251 Instructions

 Line 12: Enter amount from Line 6

-Unless you’re filing Form 2555, then enter the amount from Line 3 of the worksheet in Line 7’s instructions
+Enter the amount from Line 6, above, unless you’re filing Form 2555.
+In this case, then enter the amount from Line 3 of the foreign earned income worksheet located in the instructions for Line 7.

-Follow the instructions for Lines 13-15 if any of the following apply:
+Follow the instructions for Lines 13 through 15 if any of the following apply:

 • The gain or loss from any transaction reported on Form 8949 or Schedule D is different for AMT and regular tax purposes because of a different basis due to: